 Developed by hybridizers using a University of Arkansas cultivar and a Mediterranean grape, witch finger grapes are a specialty fruit not yet available for home growers.
 At this time, there is only one company that grows them.
-They are grown in Bakersfield, California and sold in Southern California farmer’s markets.
+They are grown in Bakersfield, California and sold in southern California farmer’s markets.
 Some are packaged and shipped for national distribution, but they are very hard to find.

 Care of Witch Finger Grapes

-It can take a long time to learn to learn to properly prune a witch finger grape vine.
+It can take a long time to learn to properly prune a witch finger grape vine.
 Prune the grape vine in late winter or early spring, after the danger of frost has passed but before the vine begins putting on new growth.
 Remove enough of the stems to allow in plenty of sunshine and air, and to keep the vines from exceeding their boundaries.

 This information about witches’ finger grapes will help you establish your vines.
 Good pruning technique comes with practice and observation.